 July 2014Email: Kelliann Koehler

 Kelliann Koehler began her undergraduate work at the University of Florida in 2009.
 She transferred to Northeastern University and graduated with a BS in chemistry in 2013.
 As an undergraduate, she worked at the Center for Drug Discovery with a focus on HPLC method development and small molecule drug synthesis.
 Before beginning her graduate program at the University of Chicago, Kelliann worked in the polymer research group at E-ink and with lateral flow antibiotic test kits at Charm Sciences.
 In 2014, Kelliann began her graduate work at the University of Chicago with a focus in inorganic chemistry.
-Kelliann is an NIH Chem-bio Interface fellow, and is currently the Helen Sellei-Beretvas Fellow.
+Kelliann was an NIH Chem-bio Interface fellow, and is currently the Helen Sellei-Beretvas Fellow.

 Dec.
 2015Email: Andrew Phillips

 Andrew Phillips grew up in Novi, Michigan.
 He received a BSChem degree in chemistry in 2013 from the University of Michigan, working in the Banaszak Holl lab on targeted drug delivery.
 In 2014, he received an MSE in Macromolecular Science and Engineering, also from the University of Michigan, working with Professor Jinsang Kim on biosensors.
 Before entering the University of Chicago in 2015 to pursue a PhD in chemistry, Andrew worked as a research associate in the Kim and Tewari labs at UM on developing low-cost diagnostic platforms for new biomarkers.
 Andrew is an NIH Chem-Bio fellow.